 As this will is designed to be generally suitable to all, it necessarily has more options for you to choose between.
 We have other Will templates that may be slightly quicker for you to complete, as they are already more customised to your specific situation.

 You can use this Will to replace your previous will (and any codicils).
 This Will incorporates various options, so it is appropriate whether or not:

 1. you want to leave gifts to other named persons;

 2. you want to leave legacies to charities;

 3. you want to make directions about your funeral;

 4. you want a natural burial; and

 5. you have property abroad (it is best to make a foreign will in relation to just that property).

-This Will template is not appropriate where you want inheritance tax planning advice and/or you have decided to create a trust via your will – you will need to take advice from a specialist solicitor on this.
+As noted above, the one exception to this is that this Will template is not appropriate where you want inheritance tax planning advice and/or you have decided to create a trust via your will – you will need to take advice from a specialist solicitor on this.
 Legalo is unable to offer advice on trusts or tax planning and this is not a subject you should deal with on a DIY basis.